 For an off the grid, self – sufficient experience, look no further than Rancho Margot.
-We fell in love with this best eco lodge, Costa Rica (which the owners calla ranch), located about an hour’s drive from the adventure hub of La Fortuna and Arenal Volcano for its rustic luxury, simple organic food, and rushing streams running through the ranch right next to the open air yoga shala are all part of Rancho Margot’s charm.
+We fell in love with this best eco lodge, Costa Rica (which the owners calla ranch), located about an hour’s drive from the adventure hub of La Fortuna and Arenal Volcano.
+Its rustic luxury, simple organic food, and rushing streams running through the ranch right next to the open air yoga shala are all part of Rancho Margot’s charm.

 Rancho Margot is in many ways an experiment to see how we can live with creating as small a footprint as possible.
 The sustainable ranch comprises high end bungalow accommodation (or a bunkhouse for those on a budget), yoga and wellness programs, natural swimming pools, a permaculture project, organic farm and sustainable ranch with chicken, cows and pigs and acre after acre of beautiful rainforest grounds.
 Wake up to the sounds of the jungle clad hills around you each morning, or take a short hike for a stunning view out over Lake Arenal.

 The ranch makes their own organic soaps, detergents and cleaning products and even furniture!
 The ranch serves food direct from their farm (as much as possible) and is also a working learning centre for those who come to learn and volunteer about permaculture and sustainable living.

 This is the perfect place for those who want to “get away for it all” and seek inspiration from an impact-conscious way of living.
 You can read our full review of Rancho Margot here.